 In this article, I’ll break down everything you need to know about TSA approved locks including the pros and cons of using them.

 You’ll see exactly when it’s worth it to use them and also get some recommendations for finding the best locks.
+But most of all, you will see why they might be a security risk in some cases.

 What are TSA approved locks?